scacela/oci-enterprise-workload-management/oci-cli/setup-instructions.md

 </pre>
 </details>

 #### Step 6.
-See if you can list all of the users in your tenancy.
-Again, note that your OCI user would need sufficient OCI IAM privileges to return this information.
+Query for all of the users in your tenancy.
-oci iam user list
+- Note that your OCI user would need sufficient OCI IAM privileges to return this information.